African American History Initiative

 - Minimum 2.5 GPA

-- Able to provide their own transportation to Stanton each day (bus passes available) *
+- Able to provide their own transportation to Stanton each day (JTA buses will offer free transportation) *

-- Available to attend for the complete program June 14-July 1
+- Available to attend for the complete program June 13-June 30

 - A sincere interest in researching our local African American history